Daniel Cormier Critical Of Rumble’s Promotion Ahead Of Title Defense At UFC 210

 A post shared by Daniel "DC" Cormier (@dc_mma) on

 According to MMA Weekly, Cormier’s criticism is rooted in the fact that he is the reigning, defending, headlining champion.
 Whereas this is certainly a factor, there might be more at play.
 Per Fox Sports, Rumble’s positioning on the poster isn’t uncommon.
-The UFC drafts similar promos quite often, in an attempt to build up the challengers.
+The UFC drafts similar promos quite often in an attempt to build up the challengers.
 Cormier cited the UFC on Fox 17 poster, where challenger Donald Cerrone overshadowed the Brazilian champion Rafael Dos Anjos.
 To reference an even bigger name, former welterweight champion Georges St. Pierre was marketed in a similar fashion on the UFC 158 poster, standing before a very menacing Nick Diaz, who’s been an irregular contender in as many as three divisions.

 Looking at Cormier’s headline bout history, this is the first time this template has been used to sell his event.
 All of Cormier’s previous posters are more balanced in the depictions of the champion and challenger, even featuring other main card fighters.